Aeneon/TDK/README.md

 **Hello Friends,**

 after so many Updates of Suave7 we would like to share the Love from this amazing Theme with you.
-Our Goal is not to change only some Icons, we would like going into the Deep&nbsp;: We change the User Interface&nbsp;(&nbsp;UI&nbsp;) from App-Store-Apps, as will as a lot of Images from iOS.
+Our Goal is not to change only some Icons, we would like going into the Deep: We change the User Interface&nbsp;(&nbsp;UI&nbsp;) from App-Store-Apps, as will as a lot of Images from iOS.

 <p align="center"><img src="https://macthemes.me/developer/TDK_Header.png" /></p>

-So we can say&nbsp;: Suave7 is not only a Theme.
+So we can say: Suave7 is not only a Theme.
 It's true Love for iOS.

 ## Table of Contents